nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-NUSocials is a **desktop app for university students to maintain a professional contact list, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+NUSocials is a **desktop app for university students to maintain a professional contact list, where users can keep track information about friends/acquaintances easily in one single platform.
+It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 The value of the app is to facilitate a convenient way for university students to manage their professional networks with fellow acquaintances.

 * Table of Contents
 {:toc}